eternussolutionsdotcom/gokarma/_docs/Reports/Donor Details.md

 ---
-title: Donor Details
+title: Reports-- Donor Details
-category: Reports
+category: Admin and User
 order: 2
 ---
  ## View and download the report.